Key Takeaways

 Follow these five steps to complete and distribute the form safely:

-1. Fill in child’s identifying information: Full name, date of birth, allergies (especially medication allergies and anaphylaxis triggers), chronic conditions, current medications, and immunisation status.
+- Fill in child’s identifying information: Full name, date of birth, allergies (especially medication allergies and anaphylaxis triggers), chronic conditions, current medications, and immunization status.
 This section gives emergency responders critical context in seconds.

-3. Authorise the specific caregiver: Name, relationship (babysitter, nanny, grandparent, family friend), and the exact dates/times this person has caregiving authority.
-Limit scope temporally-a weekend trip or weekly sitting hours-not open-ended.
+- Authorize the specific caregiver: Name, relationship (babysitter, nanny, grandparent, family friend), and the exact dates and times this person has caregiving authority.
+Limit the scope in time, such as a weekend trip or weekly sitting hours, rather than leaving it open-ended.

-5. Sign and witness the form: Both parents must sign; some jurisdictions require notarization.
-Keep digital and paper copies-clinical record keeping standards require secure storage with restricted access.
+- Sign and witness the form: Both parents should sign, and some states require notarization.
+Keep both digital and paper copies.
+Clinical record keeping standards call for secure storage with restricted access.

 After signing, give the original to the caregiver.
 Keep a countersigned copy in your clinic’s patient record and advise families to carry a photo copy when the child is in the caregiver’s care.